elerac/EventEllipsometer/README.md

 python scripts/reconstruct_mm.py --filename_raw recordings\recording_2024-11-07_15-55-17_small.npz
 ```

-The file `recording_2024-11-07_15-55-17_small.npz` contains sample event data converted from a raw data file.
+The file `recording_2024-11-07_15-55-17_small.npz` is a sample event data converted from a raw data file.
 The original data file can be downloaded from [here]().